benbrown/starterkit/readme.md

 # XOXCO Development Starter Kit

 This project contains many helpful tools useful for building a variety of different type of sites.
+It has been compiled with re-use in mind, and is thus stored in a generic state, ready to be customized for each project.

 ## Getting Started